jackyzha0/quartz/content/notes/javascript.md

 await: keyword within as async function which makes code wait at a point for a task to finish

 ## Fetch
 Used to request data from a server to update the page.
-Data is i